Tombstone promotion: One-day generals

 In early 1903, the Senate passed an amendment to give Army officers with at least one year of service during the Civil War a similar tombstone promotion as provided in 1899 for Civil War veterans in the Navy, but the House rejected it.
 Undeterred, the War Department continued the administration's policy of rewarding Civil War veterans with more than 40 years of service by promoting them to brigadier general before they retired.
-From 1903 to 1906, another sixty-two colonels were promoted to brigadier general and retired after only one day in grade, including three weeks in 1903 when thirty-four colonels were promoted and retired at the rate of one or two a day.
-Even after Congress provided a one-grade tombstone promotion for all Army officers with Civil War service in 1904, the administration continued to nominate one-day generals, dipping into the ranks of lieutenant colonels and even a major, in the case of John L. Bullis.
+From 1903 to 1906, another 62 colonels were promoted to brigadier general and retired after only one day in grade, including three weeks in 1903 when 34 colonels were promoted and retired at the rate of one or two a day.
+Even after Congress provided a one-grade tombstone promotion for all Army officers with Civil War service in 1904, the administration continued to nominate one-day generals, lieutenant colonels and even a one-day major, John L. Bullis.

 Congress finally required in 1906 that general officers serve at least one year in grade before retiring for reasons other than age or disability.
 This largely ended the succession of one-day generals, except for occasional coincidences of age and deliberate promotions of incapacitated officers.
 For example, major general Adolphus W. Greely's 1908 retirement triggered a chain of promotions that elevated Charles Morris to brigadier general two days before he retired for age.
 In November 1923, brigadier generals Harry H. Bandholtz and William H. Hay were each promoted to major general and immediately retired for disability; Bandholtz had collapsed from heart problems in April and Hay was recovering from an automobile accident the previous year.

 Civil War veterans

-The 1904 Army appropriation act authorized Army officers who had served in the Civil War to retire with the rank and retired pay of the next higher grade, if they were below the grade of brigadier general and retired for disability, age, or after 40 years of service.
-All Navy and Marine Corps officers meeting those criteria were granted the same tombstone promotion in 1906, as were Revenue Cutter Service officers in 1908.

-In 1907, Army brigadier generals who held that rank for at least three years and had served in the Civil War were allowed to retire with the rank and retired pay of major general.
+The 1904 Army Appropriation Act authorized Army officers who had served in the Civil War to retire with the rank and retired pay of the next higher grade, if they were below the grade of brigadier general and retired for disability, age, or after 40 years of service.
+In 1906, Navy and Marine Corps officers meeting those criteria were granted the same tombstone promotions, as were Revenue Cutter Service officers in 1908.
+In 1907, Army brigadier generals who held the rank for at least three years and had served in the Civil War could retire with the rank and retired pay of major general.